-Can RSAS Help During Social Distancing?
+Can RSC Help During Social Distancing?

-Many of our members may be “at increased risk of severe illness from coronavirus” – aged 70 or over, under 70 but with underlying health conditions, or pregnant: Do you need help?
+Many of our members may be “at increased risk of severe illness from coronavirus” – such as aged 70 or over, under 70 but with underlying health conditions, or pregnant: Do you need help?
 With basic shopping, pharmacy collection, dog-walking etc.

 Many of our younger or less health-compromised members will thankfully not be in the government’s advised “at increased risk” category: Can you provide help?
 Some members are already asking if they can be of service.
 We would urge you to be especially careful and follow the government guidelines (link below) whilst providing help.

 If you would like to participate either as someone who needs help or someone who can provide help for free, please simply contact Mike or Julie via email ([email protected]) or contact any other member of the RSC Committee, stating:

 - Whether you need help?